anhhd/anhhoangduc.com/content/home/about.md

 Anh Hoang Duc is a Business Analytics professional from Hanoi, Vietnam.
 He has a background in Quantitative Methods in Economics & is a co-founder of [Ranalytics.vn](https://www.ranalytics.vn), a group of data-addicted R users specializing in data analytics with the dream to bring the power of R & analytics to Vietnam.
 He is also an instructor of [RStudio](https://www.rstudio.com/instructors/) & [Datacamp](https://www.goo.gl/RzGcmq) in Vietnam, providing various aspects of R such as data analysis, data wrangling, data vizualization or predictive modelling with R.

 Currently, Anh is leading the Advanced Analytics department in Business Inteligence Competency Center in [VPBank](https://www.vpbank.com.vn) with the purpose to build a team with strong analytics capability to solve real business problems within the bank.
-The team has been applying various techniques to help the bank understand customers better.
+The team has been applying various techniques to help the bank understand customers better and make better decisions.